 - I have used maida for making samosa patti, but you can use equal proportions of wheat and plain flour to prepare the dough

 - Samosa patti or sheet can be deep freeze after it has been rolled and fired for 30 -45 secs each.

-- deep fry the samosa always on low to medium flame. deep-frying them on the high flame can cause them to turn dark brown with the outer cover and raw with the stuffing.
+- deep fry the samosa always on low to medium flame. deep frying them on a high flame can cause them to turn dark brown with the outer cover and raw with the stuffing.

 For chana dal stuffing

 - ½ tsp fennel seeds

 - 1 tbsp ginger-garlic paste

 - 2 chopped green chili

 - 1 tsp coriander powder

 - ½ tsp garam masala